epikuruz/application-cloud-workshop/slides/cf-spaces-and-orgs.md

-##  Let's start with Cloud Foundry fundamentals
+##  Let's start with the Cloud Foundry fundamentals

 ---

-##  Every app and service are scoped to a space
+##  Every app and service is scoped to a space

 ---